D10221/pyglet_gui_x/README.md

 # pyglet_gui_x
 pyglet + pyglet_gui + x?

-exploring python3, type hints, found pyglet [pyglet_gui][1] proposing a more delarative, modular approach to draw components/controls and separating theming from structure .
+exploring python3, type hints, found pyglet [pyglet_gui][1] proposing a more declarative, modular approach to draw components/controls and separating theming from structure .
  it ignited my imagination, what if you could use a simple one way data-binding? ui observing changes, triggering back signals-like to models/view-models ?